cameronwp/hurtlingthrough.space/src/pages/posts/20220504-autobiography/index.md

 teaching at the end of my career.
 It only makes sense to bookend my career with teaching.

-Before I get back to the main story, I want to get on my soapbox for a moment about teacher salaries.
+<span id="pay" />Before I get back to the main story, I want to get on my soapbox
+for a moment about teacher salaries.
 Holy cow, they should be tripled.

 Tripling teacher pay would immediately make teaching a much more competitive career.
 Teachers could be held to much higher standards because they would know